Intelligent Classroom Behaviour Management System

 What Does This Mean For Your Business?

-Using intelligent facial recognition software could clearly have a place in many businesses for monitoring customers / service users e.g. in shops and venues.
+Using intelligent facial recognition software could clearly have a place in many businesses for monitoring customers / service.
 It could be used to enhance security.
 It could also, as in the school example, be used to monitor staff in any number of situations, particularly those where concentration is required and where positive signals need to be displayed to customers.
 These systems could arguably increase productivity, improve behaviour and reduce hostility / violence in the workplace, and provide a whole new level of information to management that could be used to add value.

-However, it could be argued that using these kinds of systems in the workplace could make people feel as though ‘big brother’ is watching them, could lead to underlying stress, and could have big implications where privacy and security rights are concerned.
-It remains to be seen how these systems are justified, regulated and deployed in future, and how concerns over accuracy, cost-effectiveness, and personal privacy and security are dealt with.
+However, it could be argued that using these kinds of systems in the workplace could make people feel as though ‘big brother’ is watching them.
+And could lead to underlying stress, and could have big implications where privacy and security rights are concerned.
+It remains to be seen how these systems are justified, regulated and deployed in future.
+And how concerns over accuracy, cost-effectiveness, and personal privacy and security are dealt with.